codeoverflow-org/nodecg-io-docs/docs/samples/slack.md

 ### Prerequisites

 * Working NodeCG & nodecg-io installation
-* a Discord Bot token
+* a Slack Bot token

 *Note:* If you don't have such a token yet you can create your on app with token on [this](https://app.slack.com/apps-manage/) page.